 Via the Journal display you can see some values for subject areas or individual journals like the average citaton per document, the amount of uncited documents or the rate of international collaboration.

-With the Map Generator you can compare e.g. the subject categories in medicine by bubble charts according to different criteria.
+Part of the Viz Tools is the Subject Bubble Chart tool to compare e.g. the subject categories in medicine by bubble charts according to different criteria.

-offers e.g. citation rates (Citations per Paper) according to persons, institutions, countries and journals - always restrictable via a rough subject classification, (e.g. Clinical Medicine, see Field List).
+ESI offers e.g. citation rates (Citations per Paper) according to persons, institutions, countries and journals - always restrictable via a rough subject classification (Research Fields).
 Highly Cited Papers (last 10 years) and Hot Papers (last 2 years) are selectable with the same criteria.

-Via the link Baselines, the average citation rates and percentiles according to separate years (since 1999) and the total citation rates are shown - always according to subject areas.
+Via the menu link Field Baselines, the average citation rates and percentiles according to separate years and the total citation rates are shown - always according to subject areas.

 Research Fronts group (according to subject areas) often cited publications (Core Papers) to special topics.